Project Management for AEC Professionals

 Attendees will receive a certificate of completion indicating the number of hours earned at the end of the seminar for self-reporting.

-Justin Smith, SE, PE, MBA is a subject matter AEC leadership and project management expert with a proven track record of business growth and profitability in diverse and highly technical programs.
-Having led teams successfully completing high pressure projects throughout the country and internationally, he is no stranger to the challenges that organizational leaders and team leaders in the AEC industry face.
+Justin Smith, SE, PE, MBA is an AEC leadership and project management subject matter expert with a proven track record of business growth and profitability in diverse and highly technical programs.
+Having led teams successfully, and completing high pressure projects throughout the country and internationally, Justin is no stranger to the challenges that organizational leaders and team leaders in the AEC industry face.